vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-package-install.md

 To install the Grafana package, repeat the steps for the package installation.
 An example YAML file for customizing Grafana deployment follows.

-**Note:** Grafana is configured with Prometheus as a default data source.
-If you have customized the Prometheus deployment namespace and it is not deployed in the default namespace, **tanzu-system-monitoring**, you need to change the Grafana datasource configuration in the code shown below.
+**Note:** By default, Grafana is configured to use Prometheus as its data source.
+If you have customized the Prometheus deployment namespace and Prometheus is not deployed in the default namespace, **tanzu-system-monitoring**, you must change the Grafana datasource configuration as shown in the YAML code that follows.

 <!-- /* cSpell:disable */ -->
 ```yaml